-Elio's wears a watch that appears to be the ubiquitous Casio F91-W, however this watch did not enter production until 1991 and despite looking retro doesn't quite match the setting of 1983.
+Elio wears a watch that appears to be the ubiquitous Casio F91-W, however this watch was not introduced until October, 1989.

 Continuity error after Elio grabs Oliver's crotch.
 As shot from the front, Oliver removes Elio's hand with his left hand.
 Cut to the immediate continuing shot from the rear but Oliver now has Elio's hand in his right hand as he sets Elio's hand back on Elio's knee.

 In the final shot of Elio at the fireplace, a housefly can be seen crawling on his shirt.
 Flies don't live long enough for it to be in the house that time of year, when snow has fallen (and during Hanukkah).

 Elio wears an anachronistic Fido Dido T-shirt a couple times in the movie, including the beautiful scene on the sofa with his father near the end of the film.
 Although the film takes place in 1983, the Fido Dido character wasn't created until 1985.
 And in fact, if you pause/freeze-frame playback during that scene on the sofa, you can clearly see on the front of Elio's T-shirt the copyright year 1985 in small lettering (showing as "© 1985 Fido Dido") on the lower left side.